aeon-toolkit/aeon/docs/contributing.md

 addressed, completely disregard the pull request template, or consist of low quality AI generated output may be closed without review.

-When implementing new algorithms, developers may require some evaluation form of evaluation against alternative implementations or published results.
+When implementing new algorithms, developers may require some benchmarking against alternative implementations or published results.
 This is likely to be the case for complex published algorithms which are not contributed by trusted developers or the original authors.
 A developer may eventually do this themselves if the contributor is unable to, but this is a time-consuming process and may delay the